-Skills labs will be held in person on the Reese Campus.
-The instructor will inform the students, in advance, of skills labs dates, times, and locations.
+Skills labs will be held in person at the Reese Center.
+Skills labs are clearly marked on the schedule and the student is solely responsible to be at the appropriate location and on time.
+The instructor will inform the students, in advance, of any changes to skills labs dates, times, and locations.